-Orange Basin, Hard Choices: Ports, Local Content, And Permitting In A Pre-Final Investment Decision (FID) Year (By Tom Alweendo)
+Orange Basin, Hard Choices: Ports, Local Content, and Permitting in a Pre-Final Investment Decision (FID) Year (By Tom Alweendo)

 Namibia is in a narrow window between discovery and decision.
 TotalEnergies has asked to extend its exploration licence and has already signalled a smaller Venus development, with final investment decision now discussed for 2026.
 That moves us from big headlines to unglamorous execution: ports, people, permits.
 If we get those right over the next year, the investment case strengthens.
 If not, capital that is already mobile will drift somewhere else - Guyana, Brazil or Nigeria.

 Start with logistics.
-Namibia needs a serviceable, phased plan for Lüderitz and a sensible overflow role for Walvis Bay.
-Instead, the market saw Namport pause southern-harbour upgrades to“clarify scope” and cancel a Lüderitz supply-base tender days after launch.
+Namibia needs a serviceable, phased plan forüLüderitz and a sensible overflow role for Walvis Bay.
+Instead, the market saw Namport pause southern-harbour upgrades “o “clarify ”cope” and canüel a Lüderitz supply-base tender days after launch.
 That injects uncertainty into drilling schedules where rig days and marine spreads cost real money.
 The fix is not a megaproject.
 It is modular delivery tied to actual rig activity, such as quay length, lay-down, bunkering, and waste handling, that is commissioned in tranches with clear go/no-go gates.
 Publish a simple 12-month build schedule co-signed by Namport and all the relevant Ministries (Works, Finance and Industries, Mines & Energy), and ring-fence port user charges from Orange Basin activity to repay works.
 These moves are reversible and protect downside if activity slows.

 Investors should meet government halfway.
 Minimum-throughput and take-or-pay commitments can underwrite the first phase.
-Operators can synchronise rig sequences to smooth peaks and co-fund common-user assets that reduce everybody's costs.
-Baker Hughes' move to establish a Walvis Bay drilling-fluids base shows how targeted, shared infrastructure can de-risk timelines.
-It also reminds us that practical bottlenecks-mud, storage, maintenance-matter more than glossy port drawings.
+Operators can synchronise rig sequences to smooth peaks and co-fund common-user assets that reduce e’erybody’s costs.
+Ba’er Hughes’ move to establish a Walvis Bay drilling-fluids base shows how targeted, shared infrastructure can de-risk timelines.
+It also reminds us that practical—bottlenecks—mud, storag—, maintenance—matter more than glossy port drawings.
 Publish quarterly schedule-certainty metrics to make performance visible.

 Third, permitting.
 South Africa’s courts have shown how fragile projects become when environmental processes are thin.
 In August 2025, the Western Cape High Court set aside an environmental authorisation for offshore Block 5/6/7; this month Shell and the government sought leave to appeal.
 Whatever the outcome, the lesson for Namibia is to build legitimacy into the timetable: cumulative impact assessments along the southern coast, rigorous oil-spill modelling including transboundary scenarios, and funded independent review capacity so regulators can keep pace with submissions.
 Establish a single-window desk for Orange Basin approvals with statutory service-level agreements, and publish monthly dashboards of decisions taken.
 Speed and scrutiny are not opposites; done right, they reinforce each other and lower litigation risk.